About Samuel McCormick

 At SF State Since:

-Samuel McCormick is Associate Professor of Communication Studies at San Francisco State University.
-He studies rhetoric and public advocacy, especially as these topics intersect with broader issues in communication and social theory, intellectual and cultural history, contemporary American civic life, and the ever-shifting relationship between media, technology, and social change.
-His first book, Letters to Power: Public Advocacy Without Public Intellectuals, is the recent recipient of three book awards: the Franklyn S. Haiman Award for Distinguished Scholarship in Freedom of Expression, the James A. Winans - Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address, and the Everett Lee Hunt Award.
-Professor McCormick is currently at work on two new book projects: one on the persuasive artistry of ordinary democratic life and another on the conceptual history of everyday talk.
+His first book, Letters to Power: Public Advocacy Without Public Intellectuals, won the Franklyn S. Haiman Award for Distinguished Scholarship in Freedom of Expression, the James A. Winans - Herbert A. Wichelns Memorial Award for Distinguished Scholarship in Rhetoric and Public Address, and the Everett Lee Hunt Award.
+His second book, The Chattering Mind: A Conceptual History of Everyday Talk, was recently published by the University of Chicago Press.
+Professor McCormick is currently at work on two new book projects: one on animal philosophy and another on Lacanian psychoanalysis.